 It’s not just parents who fall asleep faster with this feeding situation.
 In fact, one study has found that newborns who feed while co-sleeping actually have shorter wake times and fall back asleep faster too.
 Co-sleeping helps everyone get better sleep.

-Fosters Greater Connection with Your Baby
+Co-Sleeping Can Foster a Greater Connection With Your Baby

 Many parents who co-sleep express feeling more in sync with both the biological and emotional needs of their children.
 It is common knowledge that physical touch is essential to healthy child development, but parents also benefit from physical contact with their children.
 Touch for parents stimulates the release of oxytocin.
 This hormone strengthens the connection between parent and child.